-In accordance with what is established in Article 25 of Law 35/2006, of November 28, of the Income Tax for Individuals and of partial modification of the laws of Corporation Taxes, on Non-Resident Income and on the Patrimony, the income obtained by the natural persons through real estate Crowdfunding, must be taxed as a return on the real estate capital, that is to say in the same way that it happens with the interests obtained by the deposits in financial entities.
+In accordance with the provisions of article 25 of Law 35/2006, of November 28, on Personal Income Tax and partial modification of the laws on Corporation Tax, on the Income of Non-Residents and On the Equity, the income obtained by individuals through real estate Crowdfunding, must be taxed as income from movable capital, that is to say in the same way that happens with the interests obtained by deposits in financial institutions.

 - Taxes at 19% for the benefits obtained that are less than € 6.000.

-- Taxes at 21% for the benefits obtained that fall between 6.000 € and 50.000 €.
+- Taxes at 21% for the benefits obtained that are between € 6.000 and € 50.000.

-- Taxes at 23% for benefits obtained greater than € 50.000.
+- Taxes at 23% for profits obtained over € 50.000.

 Interest or dividends will be subject to a withholding of 19% (payment on account of the IRPF).

-As regards dividends, if the investor is a resident of a State that has signed a Double Taxation Agreement, they will be taxed in Spain with the limit established in the CDI.
+As regards dividends, if the investor is a resident of a State that has signed a Double Taxation Agreement, they will be taxed in Spain with the limit provided in the CDI.
 And in the case of being a resident of a State that has not signed an agreement, they will be taxed in Spain at the rate of 19%.

 The interested party has made contributions to different companies based abroad whose activity is Crowdlending.
-The consultant makes contributions to the company abroad by bank transfer to a bus account receiving interest on the loan.
-The company located abroad makes available to end customers to obtain capital in a fractional way.
-The consultant participates very small (10-50 €) in each final loan.
+The consultant makes contributions to the company abroad by bank transfer to an omnibus account, receiving interest on the loan.
+The company located abroad makes available to end customers so that they can obtain capital in a fractional way.
+The consultant participates in a very small way (€ 10-50) in each final loan.

-Obligation to present the 720 model.
+Obligation to present form 720.